s23739-mh/SafeTrail/readme.md

 Ctrl+C to terminate.

 3* - You don't have to scan it on emulator, on iOS systems you have to open your camera app instead of built-in camera

 ---

 Current Project Structure:

-App.js - Heart of SafeTrail app
-package.json - File with data regarding package versions and commands.
+src - All the project files that may require changes

+assets - Images and other data.
+May require further division into subdirectories.

+components - js files used to create UI

+screens - Directory with screens :)

+i18n - Translations

-consts - in this directory, we are keeping constants used throughout the system, in the future also types elements - Elements used to build screens, header/forms/input fields screens - Directory with screens :) assets - Images and other data.
-May require further division into subdirectories. src - TEMPORARILY holds translations and translation configuration
+constants.js - in this file, we are keeping constants used throughout the system, in the future also types

+organisms - "Big templates" created from molecules and atoms

+molecules - Elements used to build screens, header/forms/input sets.
+Made of atoms

+atoms - The smallest, reusable elements